-Losing and gaining weight gradually will give your skin time to adjust to the new change and prevent the appearance of stretch marks.
+Losing and gaining weight gradually will give your skin time to adjust to the new changes and prevent the appearance of stretch marks.

 Natural remedies work only in the initial stages of stretch marks and not on mature marks.
+While they may not be able to get rid of the marks completely, they may improve their appearance.
 Here are a few options you can try out.

-- Coconut oil can heal the scars in the skin and can prevent the initial stages of stretch marks from getting mature.
+- Coconut oil can heal the scars on the skin and prevent the initial stages of stretch marks from maturing.

 - Olive oil, almond oil, and vitamin E oils can improve skin’s appearance and can be used along with medically recommended topical products for stretch marks.

 Dermatological and Cosmeceutical Creams, Lotions, and Gels

 There are two ingredients in topical creams that seem to be effective.